Australian Football League: 1990–2010: A professional national competition

 The VFA took over the Victorian Football League name in 1996.
 In 1996 several Victorian clubs were in severe financial difficulties, most notably Fitzroy and Hawthorn.
 Hawthorn proposed to merge with Melbourne to form the Melbourne Hawks but the merger ultimately fell through and both teams continued as separate entities.
 Fitzroy, however, was too weak to continue by itself.
 The club nearly merged with North Melbourne to form the Fitzroy-North Melbourne Kangaroos but the other clubs voted against it.
 In 1994 Port Adelaide was awarded an AFL licence but could not enter until a Victorian team had folded or merged.
 At the end of 1996 Fitzroy played its last match and merged with Brisbane to form the Brisbane Lions.
 This allowed Port Adelaide to enter the AFL for the 1997 season as the sixth and only pre-existing non Victorian club.

-Through the 1990s there was a significant trend of Melbourne-based teams abandoning the use of their small (20,000–30,000 capacity) suburban venues for home matches in favour of the larger MCG and Waverley Park.
+Through the 1990s there was a significant trend of Melbourne-based teams abandoning the use of their small (20,000–30,000 capacity) suburban venues for home matches in favour of the MCG and VFL Park, which have and had larger seating capacities.
 The 1990s saw the last matches played at Windy Hill (Essendon), Moorabbin Oval (St Kilda), Western Oval (Footscray) and Victoria Park (Collingwood) and saw Princes Park abandoned by its long-term co-tenant, Hawthorn.
 The transition to the use of only two venues in Melbourne was ultimately completed in 2005 when Carlton abandoned the use of Princes Park.
-In 1999, the league sold Waverley Park stadium and used the funds in a joint venture to begin construction of a brand-new stadium situated at Melbourne's Docklands.
+In 1999, the league sold VFL Park and used the funds in a joint venture to begin construction of a brand-new stadium situated at Melbourne's Docklands.
 Representative state football came to an end, with the last State of Origin match held in 1999.

 2011–present: 18-team era

-In the late 2000s, the AFL looked to establish a permanent presence on the Gold Coast in the state of Queensland, which was fast-developing as a major population centre.
-North Melbourne, which was in financial difficulty and had played a few home games on the Gold Coast in previous years, was offered significant subsidies to relocate to the Gold Coast but declined.
-The AFL then began work to establish a club on the Gold Coast as a new expansion team.
+In the late 2000s, the AFL looked to establish a permanent presence in Gold Coast, Queensland, which was fast-developing as a major population centre.
+North Melbourne, which was in financial difficulty and had played a few home games on the Gold Coast in previous years, was offered significant subsidies to relocate to the Gold Coast but declined.The AFL then began work to establish a club on the Gold Coast as a new expansion team.

 Early in 2008, a meeting held by the AFL discussed having two new teams enter the AFL competition.
 In March 2008, the AFL won the support of the league's 16 club presidents to establish sides on the Gold Coast and in Western Sydney.
 The Gold Coast Suns were established and joined the AFL in 2011 as the 17th team.
 The Greater Western Sydney Giants, representing both Western Sydney and Canberra, were then established and entered the league as the 18th team in 2012.